jlevy/og-equity-compensation/README.md

 ## Fundamentals of Stock Corporations

-Before getting into the ways in which equity can be used to compensate employees in a company, it’s important to understand some fundamentals about how companies are formed and owned.
+Before getting into the ways in which equity can be used to compensate employees, it’s important to understand some fundamentals about how companies are formed and owned.
 In this section, we’ll cover stocks and shares, how shares in a company are created and owned, and how that ownership changes over time.

 Those familiar with stock, stock corporations, and how startups take investment can [jump ahead](#equity-compensation-basics) to compensation.